DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-3-mentor-materials.md

 4o.
 Considering the factors that will support effective collaboration.

-The impact the inquiry has had on Andy’s beliefs and professional relationships
+The impact the inquiry has had on Andy's beliefs and professional relationships

 The inquiry involved Andy working more productively with his TA.
 He is now much firmer in his belief that: